paulbilinski/Git_Huff_CentEvo/README_Huffkinetichore.txt

 October 2013-February 2014
 by: Paul Bilinski

+to do things interactively: srun --pty -p bigmemh bash

 Below is a running log/journal of the final analyses performed for the Hufford et al centromere evolution paper.
 Entries are not made in chronological order, but rather broken up by tasks completed.
 Different form of organization than the Waters et al